taxevaiden/taxevaiden-website/src/pages/posts/cat-break.md

 ## conclusion

-y'all need to get your fucking shit together.

 i just wanted to spill my feelings out since i've been thinking about this for a while and i just didn't want to keep it in my head.

 cya in a month or two.